sarthakdv8/Retail-Sales-Analysis-SQL-Project/README.md

 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-#### Connect with me on these platforms:-

-Gmail : sarthakdv8@gmail.com
+## 🔗 Connect & Contribute

-LinkedIn : www.linkedin.com/in/devsarthak24
+📌 LinkedIn : www.linkedin.com/in/devsarthak24

+📌 Gmail : sarthakdv8@gmail.com

+Want to contribute?
+Feel free to fork the repository and explore new insights! 🚀